All Episodes

 If we've given away five, there's five left.

-They're flashing five up at me.
+They're flashing five up pretty.

-Give us your email address, the Russian Hurry uh email flash in the afternoon will uh give you a uh heads up as to what the full website's gonna look like.
+The Rush in a Hurry email flash in the afternoon will give you a heads up as to what the full website's going to look like.

 It's a recap of today's show, everyday show with hyperlinks.

-You uh will cost you nothing.
+It will cost you nothing.

-The iPhone will receive podcasts via iTunes just like any iPod does.
+The iPhone will receive podcasts via iTunes, just like any iPod does.

-So again, congratulations to Lauren N of Orange Connecticut, W E L I 960 AM in New Haven.
+So again, congratulations to Lauren N of Orange, Connecticut, W-E-L-I, 960 AM in New Haven.

 I have to tell you a little short story.